 By focusing on a customer-centric approach for your customer experience design process, you can create amazing experiences that will bring your customers back time and time again.

-Once you’ve established what principles will guide you – such as “all customer experiences should feel motivating” – you can start designing and implementing customer experiences, and have confidence that they will resonate.
+Once you’ve established what principles will guide you, you can start designing and implementing high quality customer experiences, and have confidence that they will resonate.

 When creating new experiences, you should always refer back to these principles – and if you’re finding it hard to engage your customers, consider updating them to match new needs.